git reset --hard HEAD~n

 git branch chores/fix-my-sins

-of master (or whatever the wrong branch was).
-You’ll want to move the HEAD
+Now the new branch points to the former HEAD of master (or whatever the wrong branch was).
+You’ll want to move the HEAD of the current branch back however many commits (let’s say 4).

-Of course, if you do that you might lose uncommitted changes you’ve made, so that’s why --keep
+Of course, if you do that you might lose uncommitted changes you’ve made, so that’s why --keep is a thing.

 # Change 4 to however many mistakes/commits you managed to make